Markets

 Perspectives

-The IMF forecasts that China's economy will grow by 5.2% in 2023, despite the current unfavorable international climate: conflict in Ukraine and the Middle East, rising energy costs and the cost of other raw materials and intermediate goods.
-For 2024 and 2025, significant growth is expected to remain solid: 4.8% and 4.5% respectively.
+The IMF’s projections indicate that China’s economy will grow by 5.2% in 2023, despite the current unfavorable international environment: conflict in Ukraine and the Middle East, and rising costs for energy, raw materials, and intermediate goods.
+For 2024 and 2025, significant growth is expected to remain solid: 4.8% and 4.5%, respectively.

-Forwardkeys' data on bookings indicates that passenger forecasts from the Chinese market to Portugal for the period June to November 2025 are expected to increase (+12.5%) compared to the previous year.
+Forwardkeys data on bookings indicate that passenger forecasts from the Chinese market to Portugal for the period from June to November 2025 are expected to increase (+12.5%) compared to the same period the previous year.

 tabela-china-travelbi.jpg